ith-harvey/pinpoint/README.md

 ### Problem Statement:
 People face three intertwining problems: Too much information, too many choices, and too little time.
 These issues are especially accute in the blogosphere.

-This begs the question, how does a busy person most effectivley search for information?
+This begs the question, how does a busy person most effectively search for information?
 How can someone be sure that the blogs they are perusing offer the best bang for their buck?

 Pinpoint enables it's users to classify blogs according to their topics, and rate them based on quality.
 Aggregating our users knowledge and expertise, we are able to curate a set of high quality content relevant to our users preferences.